Participation Management

 The iSHARE Trust Framework directly supports this building block by offering:

-iSHARE also enables participants to define and enforce their own access and usage policies through delegation structures and licenses, further reinforcing participant autonomy and trust.
+iSHARE also enables participants to define and enforce their own access and usage policies through delegation structuresarrow-up-right and licensesarrow-up-right, further reinforcing participant autonomy and trust.

 While the core onboarding procedures are provided by the iSHARE Trust Framework, each data space remains free to: